DBRepo-Project/dbrepo-docs/docs/api/rest.md

 - 403 Transfer of ownership is not permitted

-- 404 Database or user could not be found
+- 404 Database could not be found

 - 502 Connection to search service failed